 '''

 @Component({ selector: 'ns-home', template: 'home' })

 class HomeComponent {

-constructor(@Optional() hello: HelloService) {
+constructor() {

-logger.log(hello);
+logger.log('Home');

 }

 }

 '''

 The @Component decorator is added to the class Home.
 When Angular loads our app, it will find the class Home and will understand that it is a component, based on the metadata the decorator will add.